diazgio/linkedin-skill-assessments-quizzes/t-sql/t-sql-quiz.md

 **Explanation:** `Column "Students.Grade" is invalid in the ORDER BY clause because it is not contained in either an aggregate function or the GROUP BY clause.`

 #### Q33.
-Given a table with the following structure, which query will not return the lowest grade earned by any student?
+Which query will not return the lowest grade earned by any student?

 ![T-SQL-Q33](images/Q33.jpg)